sruthi007/BarcodeScanner/README.md

 2. **Transfer the APK File to Your Device:**
    - Connect your device to your computer using a USB cable.
-   - Transfer the APK file to a location on your device’s internal storage or SD card where you can easily find it (e.g., the Downloads folder).
+   - Transfer the APK file from the cloned repo(UScan.apk) to a location on your device’s internal storage or SD card where you can easily find it (e.g., the Downloads folder).

 3. **Locate the APK File:**
    - On your device, use a file manager app to navigate to the location where you saved the APK file.

 4. **Install the APK:**
-   - Tap on the APK file.
+   - Tap on the APK file(UScan.apk).
    - You will be prompted to confirm the installation.
 Tap `Install`.

 5. **Complete the Installation:**